beiniycitiznet/Web-Design-Challenge/README.md

 # Web Design Homework - Web Visualization Dashboard (Latitude)

-## Background

 Data is more powerful when we share it with others!
-Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.

 ![Images/landingResize.png](Images/landingResize.png)

-### Before You Begin

-1. Create a new repository for this project called `Web-Design-Challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for the web challenge.
-Use a folder name to correspond to the challenge: **WebVisualizations**.

-4. Add your **html** files to this folder as well as your **assets**, **Resources** and **visualizations** folders.

-5. Push the above changes to GitHub or GitLab.

-6. Deploy to GitHub pages.

 ## Latitude - Latitude Analysis Dashboard with Attitude

-For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
+Create a visualization dashboard website using visualizations we've created in a past assignment.
 Specifically, we'll be plotting [weather data](Resources/cities.csv).

 In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
 We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.